dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 sudo /Applications/Install\ macOS\ Big\ Sur\ Beta.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume
 ```

 This will take some time so you may want to grab a coffee, once done your USB should be good to boot!
-(Assuming you updated OpenCore and co earlier)
+(Assuming you've finished setting up your new EFI)

 ### Installing